cmu-sei/redemption/doc/test.md

 | clang-tidy   |      44 |    5225 |         |
 | rosecheckers |      17 |         |     480 |

-This totals >16,000 alerts!
-We were planning on testing all alerts, but this is too many to test.
-For the bigger categories, we will have to test just a random sample of them.
+This totals more than 16,000 alerts!
+Initially, we planned to test all alerts, but this is too many to test.
+For the bigger categories, we therefore do this type of test on only a random sample of the alerts.

 The test data will be made available, but in a disabled fashion.
 To enable a test, the tester will:
  1. Enable a single source file, tool, and CERT rule.